 Modern Indian cuisine is done with panache at Dishoom.
 They serve famously fabulous brunches, featuring naan rolls, but there are absolute gems to munch on all day.
 Plus, their cocktails are original and top-notch.

 This is not the place to come if you want a huge, creamy plate of sauce smashed full of spice, accompanied by seven kinds of rice and twenty naan breads.
 That belongs on Brick Lane.
 Instead, each dish here is well constructed, beautifully spiced and served with perfect side dishes.
-Dishoom have just launched a huge vegan selection.
-Even their famous Akuri eggs have been entirely reimagined!
+Dishoom also have a huge vegan selection.
+Even their famous Akuri eggs have been entirely reimagined as vegan!
 Last time we visited, we were drooling over the Chole Puri, a chickpea curry with two perfectly puffed puri breads.

 Dish not to miss – The spicy lamb chops are the most delicious, aromatic meaty lollipops.
 I could eat them all night.